Skein & Garment Competition

 SE – Shave ‘Em to Save ‘Em (see eligibility requirements above)

-- Best in Show – donated by Cloverhill Yarn Shop of Baltimore, MD ($150 gift certificate in honor of the 50th anniversary)
+- Best in Show – donated by Cloverhill Yarn Shop of Baltimore, MD ($100 gift certificate)

 - Flock Award – given to the highest combined placement for 5 handspun skein entries across any 5 different classes – donated anonymously ($50)